View 31 Photos

 Breakfast, Lunch & Dinner

 You will disembark your ship at Chongqing and travel, by bus or bullet train, to Chengdu.
-Stroll around the People's Park, the ancient streets of the Wide and Narrow Alleys, and Jinli Old Street.
+Stroll around the People’s Park, in the heart of Chengdu.
+This park is a beautiful urban oasis and a popular place for locals to relax, enjoy traditional tea, or engage in leisure activities.
+Visit the ancient streets of the Wide and Narrow Alleys and the Jinli Old street where you’ll find a mix of traditional Sichuan architecture with modern shops, art galleries and teahouses.

 Day 12